 I have a lot of readers who don't actually own computers and use their smartphones or tablets for all of their web browsing.
-Many of these readers have asked me to come up with a list of work at home jobs for smartphone users where a computer is not required to do the work.
+Many of these readers who subscribe to our three times weekly work at home job updates have asked me to come up with a list of work at home jobs for smartphone users where a computer is not required to do the work.

 After doing a lot of research and digging, I have come up with a list.
 These opportunities may still not replace your day job, but hopefully they'll pay much better than surveys, cash back grocery apps, etc.

 1. Take grocery delivery requests with your smartphone